bartgel/blog/docs/_posts/2024-02-11-welcome-to-jekyll.markdown

 layout: post
 title:  "Unleashing your inner voice: my journey of starting a blog in 2024"
 date:   2024-02-11 11:54:00 +0100
 description: I will outline the process I followed to transform my initial idea into a fully realized blog.
-Discover how to efficiently establish a brand new blog within a matter of days, rather than the usual timeframe of weeks.
+Discover how to efficiently establish a brand new blog.
 author:
   - Bart Geluykens
 tags: blog design
 image: "blog-pixabay.jpg"
 ---

-# Why

-- Learning spanish -> podcasts -> interests -> obisidan ->
+## The day I decided to write a blog

+It was a strange period.
+During covid all of us where managing one lockdown after another and still I decided to give up my amazing and secure job and move to Spain.

+I did have some basic knowledge of the spanish language, but way not enough to be able to speak it fluently.
+So I started to listen to podcasts in Spanish.
+These podcasts gave me a lot of ideas and things that I started to write down in a tool called Obsidian, but basically I was sitting on a ton of notes that where gathering dust.

+But why not sharing these thoughts with the rest of the world, get peoples reaction and improve my ideas.
+I could not resist this idea and eventually the rest is history.
+We will guide you through all the steps we did to start this amazing adventure in the blogging industry.

+## Steps to create a blog

+1. My vision board
+2. Do the research
+3. Define my audience
+4. Choose a platform
+5. Plan
+6. Design

+### Step 01: Create a vision board

 # What

 - IT technical and IT non-technical articles about managing and executing IT project in a mindfull matter

-# Planning for the blog
+#

--> Value maps
--> Research
--> Get your audience
--> Plan

 # Values